-A general rule so far is this: If a character is a human SBURB player, Karkat, or one of Karkat's friends, they're safe and any death will turn out to be a fake.
+A general up to the large hiatus before the end of the comic is this: If a character is a human SBURB player, Karkat, or one of Karkat's friends, they're safe and any death will turn out to be a fake.
 Anyone else dying is fair game, including any carapacian including AR and the agents, some of the more minor trolls, and Vriska.

 Ascending to the God Tiers gives characters near-impenetrable in-story Plot Armor.
 They can only be killed in a manner that is either heroic or just, preventing meaningless deaths.

 The Cyantian Chronicles is a collection of comic series , the first one "Campus Safari" taking place ten years after the current series, "Darius".
 Any characters that appear in "Safari" (i.e. Syrys, Darius, Sheanna, Ravon, Cilke, Chatin, Silver, Tira, Darrik, Rama and a significant number of others) are certain to survive at least until the latest chronological strips, but it looks like you shouldn't get too attached to anyone else.

 In Futurama, Fry's death has been subverted kind of often.
 In one of the first episodes it was implied that he was mere days from death.

 Bender: Ooh!
 Dibs on his CD player!